Alterith/lecture-notes/lecture1/README.md

 # Introduction to the Process #

-To give you a flavour what an OS can do for you, we'll explore how the OS implements protection.
-In doing so, we will cover the following:
+To give you a flavour of what an OS can do for you, we'll explore how the OS implements protection.
+In doing so, we will cover the
+following:

 ## Four fundamental OS concepts ##
 - **Privileged (Kernel) vs. User Mode (Dual mode operation)**: the